-The Objective of the study is to prepare a Mobility Strategy for CKDM, align it is a integrated Public Transport Network (IPTN), develop a cost model and specifically; provide greater clarity on the responsibility of providing municipal public transport services.
+The Objective of the study is to prepare a Mobility Strategy for CKDM, align it is a integrated Public Transport Network (IPTN), develop a cost model and specifically; provide greater clarity on the responsibility of

 Type of proposed services:

 School Service: Merweville to Prince Albert on a weekly to transport learners to the school hostel.
 Leeu-Gamka to Prince Albert on a daily basis.
 Klaarstroom to Prince Albert on a daily basis.